 The launch of Maggie’s first novel A Violent End in 2001 was also the (unexpected) launch of her public speaking career–which now spans local, regional, provincial, national and international venues.
 Her audiences have included students from Grade Five to post-secondary levels, Rotary clubs, historical societies, auxiliaries and volunteer associations, Federation of University Women (regional), Probus clubs, libraries, literacy groups, environmental agencies, and the Bloody Words national mystery conference.

-Maggie has spent over a decade showcasing the social, cultural and psychological impact of the St. Lawrence Seaway Project on Canadians affected—while engaging discussion on this “lost” history at local, regional, national and academic levels.
+Maggie has spent over 15 years showcasing the social, cultural and psychological impact of the St. Lawrence Seaway Project on Canadians affected—while engaging discussion on this “lost” history at local, regional, national and academic levels.
 She has also been busy with presentations on creative writing, public relations, communications, historical preservation, and social media.

 - “The Damming Silence: Eradication and Reconstruction of Memory, Story and Community in the Seaway Valley” for the Ontario Heritage Conference, May 2014.

 - “Ruptures on the River: Cultural Wellness and the St. Lawrence Seaway” for the Ministry of Natural Resources Kemptville District Conference, February 2016.